ska-telescope/developer.skatelescope.org/src/howto/configure_git.rst

 Set Git institutional email address
 +++++++++++++++++++++++++++++++++++

-Setup Git so that it uses your institutional email account to sign commits, this can be done in your global Git configuration:
+Set up Git so that it uses your institutional email account to sign commits, this can be done in your global Git configuration:

 .. code:: bash